raigu/x-road-soap-envelope/README.md

 PHP library for creating a SOAP envelope for X-Road request.

-Intended for applications which proxy several SOAP requests and must create SOAP requests dynamically.
+Intended for applications which proxy several X-Road services and must create SOAP requests dynamically.
 If you need to integrate only one X-Road service then this library might not be the best choice.

 # Requirements